taylorglass16/GLASS-SANTIAGO-MADA-project/products/README.md

-This folder contains are the deliverables for the project including the manuscript and slide set.
+This folder contains the final products of our analysis.

+The manuscript folder contains the `manuscript.qmd` file that can be rendered to produce our final manuscript.
+It also contains the supplement folder with the `Supplementary-Material.qmd` file that provides extra information that is not included in the final manuscript.